MicrosoftDocs/cpp-docs/docs/dotnet/clr-enum-type.md

 f( rslt ); // ok: Managed Extensions; error: new syntax
 ```

  is ok, and the value contained within `rslt` is implicitly converted into an integer value.
-In [!INCLUDE[cpp_current_long](../dotnet/includes/cpp_current_long_md.md)], this call fails to compile.
+In Visual C++, this call fails to compile.
 To correctly translate it, we must insert a conversion operator:

 ```
 f( safe_cast<int>( rslt )); // ok: new syntax